 I use various 3D software and 3D printers in my profession.
 Back in 2017, I started thinking of designing a 3D-printable version of my childhood favorite toy.
 After carrying this idea in my mind for a while, I started prototyping and defining this new toy's scale and dimensional standard.

-The result was the combination of my passion for construction sets and 3D printing, which became a toy I named STEMFIE, inspired by the STEM (Science, Technology, Engineering, and Mathematics) acronym.
+The result was the combination of my passion for construction sets and 3D printing, which became a toy I named STEMFIE, a hypocorism of the acronym S.T.E.M.
+(Science, Technology, Engineering, and Mathematics).

 Creator and curator of the STEMFIE Project